microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/eks/eks_postgres_terraform/_index.md

   ![terraform destroy](./36.png)

-  > **Note: Because the following resources were created by EKS that creates internal AWS dependencies that Terraform has no knowledge of from our plan, we need to delete the resources from AWS console as `terraform destroy` is cleaning up - this allows us to avoid dependency conflicts and ongoing billing from orphaned resources such as EKS Volumes.**
+  > **NOTE: Because the following resources were created by EKS that creates internal AWS dependencies that Terraform has no knowledge of from our plan, we need to delete the resources from AWS console as `terraform destroy` is cleaning up - this allows us to avoid dependency conflicts and ongoing billing from orphaned resources such as EKS Volumes.**

 * While the `destroy` command is running, delete any new Load Balancers created as EKS Services (`EC2 > Load Balancing > Load Balancers`) that are deployed in AWS from the Console: